xuandong05/Amsterdam-Airbnb/README.md

+## Files
+3 datasets that Airbnb provides will be used in this project:
+- listings.csv:Summary information and metrics for listings in Amsterdam
+- calendar.csv: Calendar Data for listings in Amsterdam
+- reviews.csv: Summary Review data and Listing ID
+The original datasets are available at http://insideairbnb.com/get-the-data.html
 ## Repository Structure <a name="Structure"></a>
 - The ipyinb file is the code file containing all the codes that need to be clean and wrangling, to analyzing data and producing model and graphs.
-- The csv files is the 3 datasets that AirBnB provided for Amsterdam:
-1. listings.csv - Summary information and metrics for listings in Amsterdam.
-2. calendar.csv - Detailed Calendar Data for listings in Amsterdam.
-3. reviews.csv - summary review data for the listings.